John Hancock: President of Congress

 While president of Congress, Hancock became involved in a long-running controversy with Harvard.
 As treasurer of the college since 1773, he had been entrusted with the school's financial records and about £15,000 in cash and securities.
 In the rush of events at the onset of the Revolutionary War, Hancock had been unable to return the money and accounts to Harvard before leaving for Congress.
 In 1777, a Harvard committee headed by James Bowdoin, Hancock's chief political and social rival in Boston, sent a messenger to Philadelphia to retrieve the money and records.
-Hancock was offended, but he turned over more than £16,000, though not all of the records, to the college.
-When Harvard replaced Hancock as treasurer, his ego was bruised and for years he declined to settle the account or pay the interest on the money he had held, despite pressure put on him by Bowdoin and other political opponents.
-The issue dragged on until after Hancock's death, when his estate finally paid the college more than £1,000 to resolve the matter.
+Hancock was offended, but he turned over more than £16,000, though not all of the records, to the college. in October 1776.
+When Harvard replaced Hancock as treasurer with Eebeneezer Storer, his ego was bruised and for years he declined to settle the account or pay the interest on the money he had held, despite pressure put on him by Bowdoin and other political opponents.In 1785 when he made a statement of his accounts to the college it appeared that he owed the college £1,054 which he did not pay The issue dragged on until after Hancock's death, when his estate finally paid the college more than £1,000 to resolve the matter.
+As one biographer put it "...In October of that year, he died, leaving the debt unpaid.
+Two years later his heirs paid nine years interest in the account, and in the course of six or seven years completed payment of the principal, but refused to pay compound interest, whereby the College lost upwards of five hundred and twenty-six dollars."

 Hancock served in Congress through some of the darkest days of the Revolutionary War.
 The British drove Washington from New York and New Jersey in 1776, which prompted Congress to flee to Baltimore.
 Hancock and Congress returned to Philadelphia in March 1777 but were compelled to flee six months later when the British occupied Philadelphia.
 Hancock wrote innumerable letters to colonial officials, raising money, supplies, and troops for Washington's army.
 He chaired the Marine Committee and took pride in helping to create a small fleet of American frigates, including the USS Hancock, which was named in his honor.